ethanruhe/high-performance-r/Tutorial.md

 # Functional Programming
 ## Introduction
 ### Overview and Motivation
 R is a [functional programming](https://en.wikipedia.org/wiki/Functional_programming) language.
-It allows you to treat functions just like any other object: bind them to names, create lists of them, pass them as arguments in other functions, use them to create other functions (i.e., return them as the result of other functions) etc. The fact that functions are treated like any other data variables means they are [first class functions](https://en.wikipedia.org/wiki/First-class_function).
+It allows you to treat functions just like any other object: bind them to names, create lists of them, pass them as arguments in other functions, use them to create other functions (i.e., return them as the result of other functions) etc. The fact that functions are treated like any other object means they are [first class functions](https://en.wikipedia.org/wiki/First-class_function).

 At a high-level, functional programming is motivated by starting with simple, "primitives," and using these building blocks to create more complex functions.
 This allows you to concisely define any functionality only once.
 In R, the building blocks are anonymous functions, closures, and lists of functions.
 These are discussed in more depth below.